 2. The Anxiety Evidence Is Encouraging

 The strongest headline number for anxiety comes from Valentine, Milling, Clark and Moriarty's 2019 meta-analysis in the International Journal of Clinical and Experimental Hypnosis.
-They found a mean weighted effect size of 0.79 at the end of treatment, rising to 0.99 at the longest follow-up.
+It included 15 studies and 17 trials across different anxiety settings, and reported a mean weighted effect size of 0.79 at the end of treatment and 0.99 at the longest follow-up.

 Still, the honest line holds: encouraging evidence is not a guarantee for any one person.
 Anxiety has causes, layers and contexts.
 The work has to fit the person in front of me.